ranaelhussein208/cs50x-projects/README.md

 - Filter-more
 - Scrabble

-The purpose of this repository is to document my progress in building a strong computer science foundation while preparing for graduate study in Computer Science.
+This repository contains my solutions and programming assignments completed while studying Harvard University's CS50x: Introduction to Computer Science as preparation for graduate study in Computer Science.